aws-solutions-library-samples/guidance-for-supporting-video-analysis-as-a-service-on-aws/source/edge/DEVELOPMENT.md

 ### Sending AI Events to Cloud

-Set API_GW_ENDPOINT environment variable to your VideoLogistics API GW endpoint `export API_GW_ENDPOINT=<endpoint>`.
-TODO: add API GW client to dynamically retrieve API GW id.
+By default, edge process will use the API GW with the name "VideoAnalyticsVideoLogisticsAPIGateway" (should match VIDEO_LOGISTICS_API_NAME in common-constructs).
+To override this, set API_GW_ENDPOINT environment variable to your desired API GW endpoint `export API_GW_ENDPOINT=<endpoint>`.

 ### Logging